killerninjacat/AcademEase/README.md

 2. Open the project in Android Studio.
 3. Build and run the app on your Android device or emulator.

+Or alternatively, download the apk file [here](https://github.com/killerninjacat/StudentCompanion/releases/download/v1.0.0/student_companion.apk) and install it on your Android device.

 ## Usage
 1. Launch the app and create your timetable.
 2. Add courses and mark your attendance.